jdiamond/pointless/README.md

 Pointless.js
 ============

-Pointless is a library for working with values, arrays, objects, functions, and promises with a uniform interface and in a point-free style.
+Pointless is a library for working with values, arrays, objects, functions, and promises all with a uniform interface and in a point-free style.

 It works in the browser (with or without AMD) and as a Node.js module.

-Pointless does not provide any facilities for working with the DOM, but can be extended to do so via plugins.

 Pointless is inspired by: